jeffclough/profile/README.md

 end, respectively, of the corresponding profile files.
 This supports machine-specific behavior without having a lot of conditional logic for that purpose in the "standard" profile files.

+---

+There's also a .vimrc file in this repository, since this is also handy to take with me and troublesome to recreate from scratch.